 In summer 2023, the bar began stocking a house lager and session IPA cuckoo brewed at Mammoth, and on 18 August 2023 the bar at a new brewery and taproom site finally opened in a former furniture factory space a short distance from the river Lea at Leyton.

 A 10 hl brewhouse sourced from BritHop was installed with the assistance of Mammoth, but a combination of paperwork and practical issues delayed commissioning.
-Test brews were successfully completed in December 2023 and commercial brewing is expected early in 2024.
+Test brews were successfully completed in December 2023 and commercial brewing followed in mid-2024.

-Beers will initially be in keg only, sold onsite and at the Blondies bar, though there are plans to expand production to distribute the beers more widely and possibly add a canning facility.
+Beers are initially in keg only, sold onsite and at the Blondies bar, though there are plans to expand production to distribute the beers more widely and possibly add a canning facility.

 9 openings and revivals, 19 suspensions and closures, net change -10.